DeTaxon/halfvoid/README.md

 		yield 0
 	}

-	return 0 //return stops generator, either reaching the end of function }
+	return 0 //return stops generator, either reaching the end of function, IsFinished will return true
+	//it's a bug, returned value will not be used, in the future only "return void" will be allowed in generators }

 while true